 When making an order with a supplier or vendor, a company's buying department issues a purchase order.
 The document includes specifics about the necessary goods and additional information that helps the vendor understand the specifications.

 You might mention the kind of items bought, the cost, the buyer's address, the quantity needed, and the time frame.
-It is a brief legal document provided by the buyer to the seller in exchange for the sale of goods.
+It is a legal document provided by the buyer to the seller in exchange for the sale of goods.
 In addition, you can start the acquisition process by manually or digitally sharing the paperwork with the sellers once your internal team has completed the purchase order approval procedure.

 What Does a Purchase Order Do?